 The sender has the ability to send multiple event/messages in a single API.
 Maximum number of records sent in a single call (initial proposal is 50,000).
-There are no restrictions regarding sending messages on different messages channels within the same API call.
-This is left to the discretion of the message sender.
+Messages can only be sent to a single message channel within the same API